akoen/notes/content/notes/the_importance_of_privacy.md

 +++
-title = "The importance of privacy" author = ["Alex Koen"] lastmod = 2021-04-06T20:06:14-07:00
+title = "The importance of privacy" author = ["Alex Koen"] lastmod = 2021-04-29T09:17:53-07:00
 draft = false
 +++

 ## Targeting = discrimination {#targeting-discrimination}

-Nowadays, governments and corporations have unprecedented ability to target—to target individuals not only based on their age and race, but also based on their browsing history, their location, and even their sexual orientation.
+Nowadays, governments and corporations have unprecedented ability to target—to target individuals not only based on their age and race, but also based on their browsing history, their location, and by extension even very personal traits like sexual orientation and medical conditions.

 This is a tremendous business opportunity, for advertising now accounts for 19% of the U.S. GDP, but it comes at an equally devastating cost, because **the power to target is also the power to discriminate.**